Managing Risks Riding Your Motorcycle on the Expressway

 And never be the last vehicle to stand still in a traffic jam or the last moving with your motorcycle!

 No matter the situation, be sure you’re out there and visible.
-Far too frequently autos are crushed between two trucks, because the rear truck driver not paying attention.
-This is achieved by lane positions, left, centre or right tyre track.
-Wearing bright clothing as well as a helmet will also help.
+Far too often autos and motorcycles are crushed between two trucks, because the rear truck driver is not paying attention.
+This is achieved by lane positions, left, centre or right tire track.
+Wearing bright clothing as well as brightly coloured helmet will also help.

 When making lane changes, left or right, do so one lane at a time – never move two or more lanes at the same time.
 Ride in the spotlight.
 In doing so, look out for vehicles which may end up moving at the same time as you go into the same lane!